adbharadwaj/adbharadwaj.github.io/_posts/2018-01-10-simulated-annealing-ppi.md

 date:   2018-01-10 13:59:39 -0500
 categories: graphspace feeds
 tags: [GraphSpace,Layouts,Simulated Annealing,PPIN]
+type: blog
 ---

 Networks have become ubiquitous in systems biology and visualization is a crucial component in their analysis.
 In this blog post I am going explore the power of simulated annealing algorithm in laying out PPINs.
 The algorithm is named after [annealing in metallurgy](https://en.wikipedia.org/wiki/Annealing_(metallurgy)), a technique that involves heating a material above its recrystallization temperature, maintaining a suitable temperature, and then cooling.
 The Simulated
 Annealing (SA) algorithm represents the space of the visualization problem as a set of layouts (states) each one with associated energy, and it tries to find the layout (state) with minimum energy (i.e. below a threshold) that represents a potential network layout.

 Essentially simulated annealing performs the following steps:

 - Step 1: Randomly choose an initial layout.
 - Step 2: Repeat Step 3 - 4 for fixed number of steps.
 - Step 3: Compute a new neighboring (layout) state w.r.t current state (layout).
 - Step 4: If the new state is better than the current state, move to the new state.
 Otherwise, move to the worse new state with a probability which decreases with temperature.
 - Step 5: Decrease the temperature.
 - Step 6: If termination rule is satisfied, stop; otherwise go back to Step 2.
 Possible termination rules are: average change in energy function in one iteration falls below a user-defined threshold or number of iterations exceed maximum number of iterations defined by the user.